gsauthof/traceproc/README.md

 libtraceproc - a library for tracing [Pro*C][proc] and [OCI][oci] calls

-It is implemented as shared library which intercepts Pro*C/OCI calls when preloaded.
+It is implemented as a shared library which intercepts Pro*C/OCI calls when preloaded.
 Since DB libraries like [OCCI][occi] and [OTL][otl] also use low-level OCI-calls, one get useful trace results there, too.